 Where: 111 S Michigan Ave, Chicago, IL 60603

 Cost: $25 for adults, $19 for seniors, students and teens (14-17); members and children under 14 are always free.
-Visit their website to purchase tickets in advance.
-(Free admission on April 3 and 4 for Bank of America credit or debit cardholders under the Bank of America Museums on Us program.)
+(Free admission on April 2 and 3, 2022 for Bank of America credit or debit cardholders under the Bank of America Museums on Us program.)

 Enjoy the views from 360 CHICAGO Observation Deck